MicrosoftDocs/mixed-reality/mixed-reality-docs/volume-rendering.md

    color.rgba = tex2d( ColorRampTexture, float2( unitIntensity, 0 ) );
 ```

-In many our applications we store in our volume both a raw intensity value and a 'segmentation index' (to segment different parts such as skin and bone, these segments are generally created by experts in dedicated tools).
+In many of our applications, we store in our volume both a raw intensity value and a 'segmentation index' (to segment different parts such as skin and bone; these segments are generally created by experts in dedicated tools).
 This can be combined with the approach above to put a different color, or even different color ramp for each segment index:

 ```
 // Change color to match segment index (fade each segment towards black):